CS3219-AY2324S1/ay2324s1-course-assessment-g51/services/profile-service/README.md

 1. Clone the project root repository.
 2. `cd` into the project directory, and then `cd` into `Server-Configs/Without-K8/dev`.
-3. Build the service by running `docker compose up --build profile-service`, then wait for the container to start up.
+3. Build the service by running `docker compose up -d`, then wait for the container to start up.

-After running the above steps, the server will be available at [localhost:3100](localhost:3100). ******Visiting the url should return a 404 error status code - it means the server is running and responding to client requests.
+After running the above steps, the server will be available at [localhost:3100](localhost:3100).

-To obtain a view of the postgreSQL database, start your database tool and connect to `*******`.
+To obtain a view of the postgreSQL database, start your database tool and connect to localhost at port 5433 with password example.

 ## API Reference for CRUD